 Des Moines, Cedar Rapids, Davenport, Sioux City, Iowa City, Waterloo, Council Bluffs, Ames, West Des Moines, Dubuque, Ankeny, Urbandale, Cedar Falls, Marion, Bettendorf, Marshalltown, Mason City, Clinton, Burlington, Ottumwa, Fort Dodge, Muscatine, Coralville, Johnston, Waukee, Clive, Altoona, Newton, Indianola, North Liberty, Boone, Oskaloosa, Spencer, Fort Madison, Storm Lake, Keokuk, Pella, Waverly, Carroll, Le Mars, Norwalk, Fairfield, Grimes, Pleasant Hill, Grinnell, Mount Pleasant, Denison, Perry, Decorah, Creston, Webster City, Clear Lake, Charles City, Washington, Sioux Center, Knoxville, Hiawatha, Atlantic, Nevada, Oelwein, Orange City, Estherville, Maquoketa, Eldridge, Independence, Red Oak, Anamosa, Clarinda, Algona, Centerville, De Witt, Glenwood, Iowa Falls, Cherokee, Vinton, Manchester, Winterset, Sheldon, Shenandoah, Harlan, Asbury, Osceola, Spirit Lake, Windsor Heights, Evansdale, Humboldt, Bondurant, Mount Vernon, Camanche, Hampton, Sergeant Bluff, Jefferson, Chariton, Dyersville, Adel Forest City, Polk City, Carlisle, Le Claire, and more.

-- The most asbestos-related deaths in Iowa have occurred in Des Moines and its outlying areas.
+- Most asbestos-related deaths in Iowa have occurred in Linn County.

-- Since 1979, over 700 asbestos-related deaths have occurred in Iowa, with 22 of those deaths in 2005 alone.
-Physicians predict that this number will increase as more people begin to experience the symptoms of mesothelioma which usually lie dormant for up to 50 years.
+- Physicians predict asbestos-related deaths will rise in Iowa, as more people begin to experience the symptoms of mesothelioma which usually lie dormant for up to 50 years.

 - The most common asbestos-related disease in Iowa is pleural mesothelioma.

-Demolition and Renovation: Iowa government permits the demolition and renovations of buildings, homes, and job sites containing asbestos as long as the mandated safety guidelines are followed.
-First, an asbestos survey is required in which a State of Iowa licensed surveyor must conduct a safety survey to ensure the renovation and/or demolition is in compliance with Subpart M of the, National Emission Standards for Hazardous Air Pollutants (NESHAP).
+- Demolition and Renovation: First, an asbestos survey is required in which a State of Iowa licensed surveyor must conduct a safety survey to ensure the renovation and/or demolition is in compliance with Subpart M of the National Emission Standards for Hazardous Air Pollutants (NESHAP).
 Per NESHAP, asbestos cannot be released into the environment during the demolition and/or renovation.

-After a survey is completed, demolition notification form must be filled out and sent in to Iowa Department of Natural Resources’ Air Quality Bureau (IDNR).
+- After a survey is completed, the demolition notification form must be filled out and sent to the Iowa Department of Natural Resources’ Air Quality Bureau (IDNR).
 Even if asbestos was not found during the survey, this form must be sent in for all demolitions.

-Asbestos Licensing: Although the Employment and Safety Commission created rules in the early 80s regarding asbestos,health and safety inspectors felt that there wasn’t enough being done to protect those that still work on sites and buildings that used asbestos.
-Therefore, in 1984, the Asbestos Removal and Encapsulation Act was passed, mandating all workers must be trained to work around asbestos by the Bureau of Labor.
+- Asbestos Licensing: In 1984, the Asbestos Removal and Encapsulation Act passed, mandating all workers must be trained to work around asbestos by the Bureau of Labor.
 Anyone working around asbestos in the state of Iowa must be licensed by the state as a qualified asbestos abatement professional.
 Anyone caught working renovating, demolishing, or removing asbestos-containing materials without the proper licensing will face strict fines and penalties.

 For more information and complete details on Iowa asbestos laws, visit the official Iowa Department of Natural Resources webpage or call 515-281-5918.

-Iowa’s Holden Comprehensive Care Center is a NIH-designated care center.
-Located in Iowa City at the University of Iowa’s Hospitals and Clinics center, Holden offers an array of mesothelioma treatments and services for patients, including chemotherapy, radiation, surgery, and more.
+Iowa’s Holden Comprehensive Care Center is an NIH-designated care center.
+Located in Iowa City at the University of Iowa’s Hospitals and Clinics center, Holden offers mesothelioma treatments and services for patients, including chemotherapy, radiation, surgery, and more.

 Holden is also the only care center in Iowa designated by the National Cancer Institute (NCI).
-An NCI-designation means that the care center has been recognized for its superior physicians, scientists, and other healthcare professionals who have in-depth knowledge and experience dealing with cancer.
-A small general health clinic and/or family doctor typically cannot provide the type of in-depth treatment that a NCI-designated center can.
+An NCI-designation means that the care center has been recognized for its physicians, scientists, and other healthcare professionals who have in-depth knowledge and experience dealing with cancer.

 Iowa Statute of Limitations on Mesothelioma and Asbestos Lawsuits

-Additionally, Iowa’s “separate injury rule” lets plaintiffs file an asbestos lawsuit within two years of discovering the disease, regardless if the disease developed several years earlier.
-This is a beneficial law to people suffering from asbestos-related illnesses as these diseases can take decades to surface.
+Additionally, Iowa’s “separate injury rule” lets plaintiffs file an asbestos lawsuit within two years of discovering the disease, regardless of when the disease developed.
+This is a beneficial law for people suffering from asbestos-related illnesses as these diseases can take decades to surface.